-Arayes are a Lebanese classic street food which is basically stuffed pita bread with spiced ground beef (or kofta), then grilling them to perfection.
-This recipe is easy to make and they're a quick weeknight dinner that everyone loves!
+Arayes are a Lebanese classic street food which is grilled pita bread that is stuffed with spiced ground beef (or kofta).
+This stuffed pita recipe is so easy to make and they're a quick weeknight dinner that everyone loves!

 Table of Contents